-- whether the number of sex establishments within that locality is equal to or exceeds the number which the Council considers appropriate for the area. - 13.8 Other than where the suitability of the applicant is concerned, there is no automatic right of appeal against a decision to refuse a licence and, therefore, an applicant's only remedy would normally be by way of judicial review.
+- the suitability of the applicant; - whether the person applying will actually be responsible for operating the business - the location and suitability of the premises; and - whether the number of sex establishments within that locality is equal to or exceeds the number which the Council considers appropriate for the area.

+Other than where the suitability of the applicant is concerned, there is no automatic right of appeal against a decision to refuse a licence and, therefore, an applicant's only remedy would normally be by way of judicial review.